Explaining the creative rollercoaster

 It captured the lived experience (and fear!) of designing

-The impressionist Manet famously said that “Every new painting is like throwing myself into the water without knowing how to swim.”
+The Impressionist painter Claude Monet famously said that “Every new painting is like throwing myself into the water without knowing how to swim.”
 While it might not be so extreme for designers, that feeling of fears is there, like a rollercoaster starting to plummet.